 What we don’t: Too streamlined for around-town use; doesn’t breathe very well.

-A longtime ultralight favorite, Outdoor Research’s Helium Rain Jacket, was overhauled a few seasons back.
-The most notable update was the inclusion of Pertex’s Diamond Fuse fabric, which boosts durability and tear resistance without a weight penalty.
-Moreover, Outdoor Research updated the fit to a trimmer cut, and the jacket now stuffs into its exterior chest pocket.
-In testing the Helium Rain, we found it remains a solid ultralight/emergency piece: The 2.5-layer build and DWR coating can handle light to moderate rainfall, the adjustable hood offers good all-around coverage, and its small packed size is ideal for activities ranging from hiking and backpacking to climbing.
+A longtime ultralight favorite, Outdoor Research’s Helium Rain Jacket, was recently updated but remains one of our go-to shells.
+Thankfully, OR retained most of what we loved about the past version, including the use of Pertex's Diamond Fuse fabric that's impressively durable and tear-resistant while keeping weight to a minimum.
+Additionally, the 2.5-layer build and DWR coating can handle light to moderate rainfall, the adjustable hood offers good all-around coverage, and the jacket's small packed size is ideal for activities ranging from hiking and backpacking to climbing.
+All told, it's a solid ultralight/emergency piece and a consistent companion on minimalist adventures.

-What are the compromises in choosing the Helium Rain?
+What are the compromises in choosing the Helium?
 Heavy downpours can overwhelm the thin build, causing the fabric to absorb moisture and feel wet against your skin.
 Further, you miss out on hand pockets, which means the only storage option is the single chest pocket.
-Finally, it doesn’t excel for true performance use—the lining is prone to getting slippery and clammy and there are no pit zips to dump heat.
-But these complaints are to be expected in a sub-7-ounce shell, and the Helium Rain’s low weight and impressive packability, reasonable price, and surprisingly good toughness make it our top ultralight pick...
-Read in-depth review
+Finally, it doesn’t excel for true performance use—the lining is prone to getting slippery and clammy, and there are no pit zips to dump heat.
+But these complaints are to be expected in a 7-ounce shell, and the Helium's low weight and impressive packability, reasonable price, and surprisingly good toughness make it our top ultralight pick...
+Read in-depth review (prior version)

 See the Men's Outdoor Research Helium See the Women's Outdoor Research Helium